 We aim to open up the sector to young people (primarily aged 16 – 24) who would usually face social or economic barriers to access, and address issues of underrepresentation in the sector’s workforce and audiences.

-With only limited spaces, successful applicants will take part in a week of workshops at Pirate Studios with professional producers and vocalists including Sam Interface, N.Y.T.A, Fiyahdred, Eva Lazarus, Dread MC and Res One.
+Co-produced by Big Team & Bristol Beacon, successful applicants will take part in a creative week of workshops at Pirate Studios with professional producers and vocalists including Sam Interface, N.Y.T.A, Fiyahdred, Eva Lazarus, Dread MC and Res One.
 During the studio sessions there will be the chance for artists to present demos, write new material, collaborate through co-writing and rehearse.

-This project has been specially designed to help excel emerging artists’ creative development and connection to the music industry by placing them into professional environments which builds confidence and enhances their writing, recording, performance and promotional skills.
+This project has been specially designed to help support emerging artists’ creative and professional development while building their relationship with the music industry by placing them into professional environments which will build confidence and enhance their writing, recording, performance, and promotional skills.

 We established Big Team CIC in March 2019 to a large extent as a response to a growing realisation of the inherent but unintentional “exclusivity” of both our company and the industry as a whole.
 The networks developed by us and other like minded companies within our “progressive” field have ended up being as difficult to penetrate as more traditional industries commonly viewed as elitist.